Certified Translation for Birthright Citizenship (Jus Soli)

 The long and short of it is that millions of people in the U.S., and all over the world, have the right to gain dual citizenship with a country in the European Union.
 Many people wanting the broader freedoms, rights, and benefits that come with dual citizenship fall within laws allowing it.

-You can get the process started by contacting the certified legal translation and apostille service All Language Alliance, Inc. Get in touch with us today for assistance with obtaining foreign apostille records and apostille translation services; certified, notarized and sworn document translation from English to French, German, Italian, Spanish, Croatian, Bulgarian, Czech, Portuguese, Slovak, Polish, Swedish, Danish, Latvian, Mongolian, Chinese, Somali, Armenian, Lithuanian, and other languages and to discuss your legal translation projects requiring notarized Certificates of Accuracy to apply for birthright citizenship.
-We can also assist you with obtaining official certified English copies of your ancestors’ old naturalization and citizenship records, such Certificate of Arrival; Declaration of Intention; the United States of America Petition for Citizenship; Affidavits of Witnesses; Oath of Allegiance, and other historical immigration and naturalization records of deceased immigrants, getting them apostilled and provide official certified translations thereof.
+You can get the process started by contacting the certified legal translation and apostille service All Language Alliance, Inc. Get in touch with us today for assistance with obtaining foreign apostille records and apostille translation services; certified, notarized and sworn document translation from English to French, German, Italian, Spanish, Croatian, Bulgarian, Czech, Portuguese, Slovak, Polish, Swedish, Danish, Latvian, Hungarian, Mongolian, Chinese, Somali, Armenian, Lithuanian, and other languages and to discuss your legal translation projects requiring notarized Certificates of Accuracy to apply for birthright citizenship.
+We can also assist you with obtaining official certified Apostille English copies of your ancestors’ historical naturalization and citizenship records, such Certificate of Arrival; Declaration of Intention; the United States of America Petition for Citizenship; Affidavits of Witnesses; Oath of Allegiance, and other historical immigration and naturalization records of deceased immigrants, getting them apostilled and provide official certified translations thereof.
 We can even assist with retrieving documentary evidence to support your U.S. citizenship application based on the doctrine of double constructive retention (obtaining the U.S. citizenship through a grandparent) and the doctrine of constructive retention (obtaining the U.S. citizenship through a parent), if you were born outside the U.S. to a parent who is a U.S. citizen, and/ or if your grandparent was a U.S. citizen.

 #alllanguagealliance #birthrightcitizenship #birthrightcitizenshiptranslation #certifieddocumenttranslation #certifiedtranslationservices #apostilletranslation #apostilletranslationservices #certifiedtranslator #legaltranslationservices #legaltranslation #sworntranslation #notarizedtranslation #certifiedtranslation #doubleconstructiveretentiondoctrine #constructiveretentiondoctrine

-Up Next: Genealogy Research for Dual Citizenship
+Up Next: Certified Translation and Genealogy Research for Dual Citizenship